node-red-contrib-home-assistant-websocketnode-red-contrib-home-assistant-websocket

 in and not in

-These operators check if a value is within a specified list of items.
-The list should be comma-separated.
+These operators check if a value is contained in (or not contained in) a list.
+The list can be either a comma-separated string or an array.

 in: "on,off"